 As an independent consultant or contractor, you maintain sole responsibility for how much you earn.
 Your rate can be as high as what a client is willing to pay -- but finding out how much that should be is the tough part.
 The most important step is understanding the scope of the project and the needs, wants and urgency of the potential client.
-How do you calculate a bill rate that doesn’t undersell your services or lose you the contract to another consultant?
-We share three different strategies for calculating an appropriate bill rate.
+How do you calculate a bill rate that doesn't undersell your services or lose you the contract to another consultant?

 This is the most common starting point for calculating a bill rate.
 It helps set your baseline or ‘equivalent W-2 number'.
 It factors in the costs you need to cover to make your target income.
 Although this is an ideal method for many consultants, it does have its drawbacks.
 First, it does not take into account the value you are providing the client, so this method could have you undercharging people.
 You also aren't factoring in what the competition is doing or charging or how urgent the client may need your services and how scarce of a resource you are to find.

 As you might remember from your basic economics class, the market rate is based on supply and demand.
 If your billing rate is market-based, you can assure that the amount will meet your client's expectations.
 In order to assign a market rate to your work, you must be performing a task that is definable - what do you do?
 Defining what you do can take into account your experience, industry, title, and region.
 You can also define what you do in terms of what you make or provide - website design, training sessions, etc. To accurately calculate a market-based bill rate, you must have current market data.
 Your best source of information is competitive research: who are your competitors, what do they offer, and how much do they charge?